selkies-project/selkies-gstreamer/README.md

 sudo apt-get update && sudo apt-get install --no-install-recommends -y xcvt
 ```

-2. Copy the GStreamer build tarball from the container image and extract it to `/opt/gstreamer` (change the OS version as needed):
+2. Copy the GStreamer build tarball from the container image and extract it to `/opt/gstreamer` (change the OS version as needed, use `sudo` where necessary):

 ```bash
 docker create --name gstreamer ghcr.io/selkies-project/selkies-gstreamer/gstreamer:master-ubuntu${UBUNTU_RELEASE}